Statute Law Revision (Ireland) Act 1879: Passage

-Legacy
+Subsequent developments

-The act was intended, in particular, to facilitate the preparation of a revised edition of the Irish statutes, however no further Statute Law Revision Acts for Ireland were passed in the 19th-century.
+The act was intended, in particular, to facilitate the preparation of a revised edition of the Irish statutes, however no further Statute Law Revision Acts for Ireland were passed in the 19th century.

-The schedule to the act was repealed by the Statute Law Revision Act 1894 (57 & 58 Vict. c.
-56).
+The schedule to the act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
+54), which came into force on 25 August 1894.

-The act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.

 The savings in the act were considered to be complex.
 As to savings in this act, see Queen v Justices of Meath.
 As to amendments by this act, see The State (O'Connor) v O'Caomh-Anaigh.

 Repealed enactments

-Section 1 of the act repealed 1023 enactments, listed in the schedule to the act, across six categories: (Note: The Note of the bill, unlike the schedule, gives commentary on each act, noting any earlier repeals and the reason for the new repeal.)
+Section 1 of the act repealed 1,023 enactments, listed in the schedule to the act, across six categories: (Note: The Note of the bill, unlike the schedule, gives commentary on each act, noting any earlier repeals and the reason for the new repeal.)